Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 CEOs are under pressure from their board and stakeholders for ever increasing profits.

 Management teams are under pressure to deliver on numbers alone.
-Everyone from the executive to line management speaks openly about ‘people being our greatest asset’ yet are only measured on numbers.’
+Everyone from the executive to line management speak openly about ‘people being our greatest asset’.

 Perhaps the truth is that is exactly why we are all here, to explore the opportunities and possibilities despite the challenges.